dask/dask-ml/docs/source/hyper-parameter-search.rst

 Tools that address these problems are expanded upon in these sections:

-1. ":ref:`hyperparameter.drop-in`" details classes that are drop-in replacements for Scikit-learn but work nicely with Dask objects.
+1. ":ref:`hyperparameter.drop-in`" details classes that are drop-in replacements for Scikit-learn but work nicely with Dask objects and can offer better performance.
 2. ":ref:`hyperparameter.incremental`" details classes that work well with large datasets.
 3. ":ref:`hyperparameter.adaptive`" details classes that avoid extra